rezendi/ykarma/README.md

 Furthermore, we track and display the total number of rewards a vendor has ever sold, and the total karma they have received, as another form of reputation.
-This is admittedly a "score" of sorts, but one still very different from e.g.
-"social credit", and scoring vendors seems a reasonable thing to do.
+This is admittedly a "rating", but one still very different from e.g. "social credit", and rating vendors as opposed to users seems a reasonable thing to do.

 ### What else is on the notional roadmap?